smackcrane/zettelkasten/README.md

 - Maybe edit `Keys.py` if your compty has different key codes?
 - Run `zk.py` and enjoy

+### `exec` Disclaimer

+This application allows you to write arbitrary python code in notes, which will be `exec`'d (see `CODE:` below).
+This is great for writing dynamic notes in y'r fancy electronic notebook, but obviously unsuitable for any application that requires security.

 ## Advanced Techniques

 - Windows can be resized using `CTRL+SHIFT+UP` (expand vertically), `CTRL+SHIFT+DOWN` (shrink vertically), `CTRL+SHIFT+RIGHT`, and `CTRL+SHIFT+LEFT` (expand and shrink horizontally)